seanlikesred/flask-sheets-template-2024/docs/GOOGLE_SHEETS.md

 ## Sheets Setup

-Create two example sheets.
+In the spreadsheet document itself, create two example sheets.
 One called "products" and the other called "orders".

 On the "products" sheet, populate the first row with the following column headers: